wuodland/Pycom_LoPy/README.md

 - Temperature Light <br/>
 This adjusts the LED of the LoPy devices based on the temparature.
 Program written by [Pavel Farhan](https://github.com/pfarhan)
 - Gradient Ambient Light <br/>
 Displays whole range of colors that can be displayed by the LED of the board depending on the different intensities.
-Written by [Raunak Mukhia](https://github.com/rmukhia)
+Written by [Raunak Mukhia](https://github.com/rmukhia) <br/>

+## Lab 2

+- RSSI Quality <br/>
+Depending and the quality of the WiFi signal, the LED light displayed is adjusted.
+Program written by [Karan Raj Baruah](https://github.com/wuodland)